Africa

 Economic context

 Congolese journalists and media outlets lead a very precarious existence.
-Employment contracts are rare and the practice of “coupage” – whereby journalists receive a cash payment for covering an event or reporting some information – is widespread.
+Employment contracts are rare and the practice of “coupage” – whereby journalists receive payment in exchange for covering an event or reporting some information – is widespread.
 The funding that the state has to legally provide to media outlets has never been distributed in a transparent manner.
 Very few media outlets are viable and independent, and most are influenced by those who back them.

 Sociocultural context